psu-db/dynamic-extension/README.md

 be used to customize the build.
 In particular, setting `debug` to true will build without optimization, and with asan and ubsan enabled.
-The `tests` and `benchmarks` flag can be used to toggle the construction of unit tests and benchmarks respectively. `old_bench` should be ignored--most of these won't build anymore anyway.
-Eventually that will be removed.
+The `tests` and `benchmarks` flag can be used to toggle the construction of unit tests and benchmarks respectively.
+The benchmarks specific to the VLDB 2024 submission are built using the `vldb_bench` flag.

 After configuring the build to your liking, make sure that you initialized the git sub-modules first if you've just cloned the repository.